DR. NORMAN MILLER

-Justine is a second-year Doctoral Student in Hofstra University’s Psy.D program in School-Community Psychology.
+Justine is a third-year Doctoral Student in Hofstra University’s Psy.D program in School-Community Psychology.
 She graduated from SUNY Oswego with a Bachelor’s in Psychology and minors in Human Development and Cognitive Science.
 Following graduation, Justine began assisting an attorney/psychologist on writing forensic evaluations for high-conflict custody situations.
 While in this position, she began working for another company during the COVID-19 pandemic in which she assisted in creating an evidence-based curriculum focused on building resilient employees and individuals.
 Her experiences here are what motivated her to help young adults gain courage and clarity in their chosen life paths.
 In addition to being a part of Dr. Paul Meller’s Institute for Forensic Psychology at Hofstra University, Justine additionally sought to join the Positive Psychology Institute for Emerging Adults because of her passion for helping young adults create meaningful, resilient, and fulfilling lives.
 Justine is excited to utilize positive psychology to help others enhance their strengths and maximize their resiliency.

-Katelyn is a first-year Doctoral Student in Hofstra’s School-Community Psy.D. program.
+Katelyn is a second-year Doctoral Student in Hofstra’s School-Community Psy.D. program.
 She graduated from Yale University in 2021 with a Bachelor’s Degree in Psychology.
 While there, Katelyn worked as a research assistant in the Yale University Department of Psychology and went on to discover her love for positive psychology, writing her thesis about the determining role that it plays in one’s overall happiness.
 After graduating Katelyn spent a year working on Wall Street as a research analyst for an investment bank.
 Returning to her true passion in psychology, Katelyn is thrilled to be a part of the Positive Psychology Institute for Emerging Adults and being able to help others live their most fulfilling and joyful lives.

-Christina is a first-year student at Hofstra University's School-Community Doctoral program.
+Christina is a second-year student at Hofstra University's School-Community Doctoral program.
 Graduating from Marist College in 2022 with a Bachelor's degree in Psychology and minor in cognitive science, Christina is passionate about many subjects in the field.
 Her research included the impact of the COVID-19 pandemic on families with special needs, as well as gender differences in the pursuit of mental health services.
 She is looking forward to contributing to the clinic, and is excited about the progression and growth of Positive Psychology.
 Her own interest in the field is a product of many factors, including her own experiences in therapeutic settings, witnessing inequity and hardship throughout prior community internships, and especially social issues that became apparent throughout the pandemic.
 She hopes to use her knowledge and skills to help clients capitalize on their many strengths and flourish in all facets of life!
 When she's not in the clinic, Christina loves to create art, play guitar, and crochet.